subhrapattnaik/conda/Readme.md

 pip freeze

 -----------------------------------------------
-sometimes all the needed modules will be given in a file ,for ex: packages.txt
+sometimes all the needed modules will be given in a file ,for ex: requirements.txt
 -----------------
-touch packages.txt
+touch requirements.txt

 pandas
 \